Authentic Lessons for 21st Century Learning

 Explain

-Based on their data, student groups develop claims about phytoplankton growth.
-As a class, students create a concept map linking their claims and evidence to the lake water clarity phenomenon.
+Student groups develop claims about phytoplankton growth based on data obtained during their investigations.
+Students then work together as a class to create a Concept Card Map that links their claims and evidence to the lake water clarity phenomenon.
 Students refine their models to reflect the cause-and-effect relationships among water clarity variables, phytoplankton survival strategies, and water clarity.

 Extend

-Students use a Venn diagram to compare their previous data analysis with data from official water quality report summaries and then evaluate and revise their models.
+Students use a Venn Diagram to compare their previous data analysis with data from official water quality reports, then evaluate and revise their models.

 Evaluate

-Using their final models, students explain the relationship between phytoplankton growth and water clarity in a lake of their choice.
+Students use their final models to explain the relationship between phytoplankton growth and the water clarity of a lake of their choice.

 Materials